Environmental Impact Assessment Ordinance

 Technical Memorandum

-3. ENVIRONMENTAL IMPACT ASSESSMENT (EIA) STUDY BRIEF
+3. ENVIRONMENTAL IMPACT ASSESSMENT STUDY BRIEF

 3.1 The EIA study brief sets out the purposes and objectives of the EIA study, the scope of environmental issues which shall be addressed, the requirements that the EIA study shall need to fulfil, and the necessary procedural and reporting requirements.
-Where appropriate, the methodologies or approaches that the EIA study needs to follow, or the matters that the EIA study shall take into account, may be prescribed.
+The methodologies or approaches that the EIA study needs to follow, or the matters that the EIA study shall take into account, may be prescribed.

-3.2 In setting out the scope of the issues to be addressed, the Director shall have due regard to the factors listed in Annex 3, other guidelines and criteria laid down in this technical memorandum, and the following criteria in limiting the scope of the EIA study:
+3.2 In setting out the scope of the environmental issues to be addressed, the Director shall have due regard to the factors listed in Annex 3, other guidelines and criteria laid down in this technical memorandum, and the following criteria in limiting the scope of the EIA study:

 (a) the scope of issues must be relevant to the project by virtue of its type, scale and location, or the likely emissions, discharges, waste generation, destruction, alteration or environmental changes that may result from the project;